apache/nuttx-apps/graphics/traveler/tools/tcledit/README.txt

   remember to start the X11 server before trying run the applications.

   Saying that the UI is difficult to use would probably be an understatement.
-  When you start tcledit, four windows appear:  Four X11 graphics windows and one Tcl/Tk edit window.
+  When you start tcledit, four windows appear:  Three X11 graphics windows and one Tcl/Tk edit window.
 The four graphic windows present a view at the currently selected X, Y, and planes with a grid and positioning lines.
-This gives a rather incomprehensible view into the 3-dimensional world.
+This gives an accurate rather incomprehensible view into the 3-dimensional world.

   At the top of Tcl/Tk window are three sliders that can be quickly used to generally position yourself in the world.
 As you move a slider, the position indicator moves in the corresponding plane view window.
-You can set position more precisely with the X, Y, and Z position data entry fields
+You can set position more precisely with the X, Y, and Z position data entry fields.

   The Tcl/Tk edit window also has controls to manage the plane at the selected
   position:  Add X, Y, or Z plane, Save data, Zoom in or out, etc.

+  Chances are if you don't know where the planes are defined in the world, you won't even be able to find them.
+Hint:  position to X=704, Y=704, and Z=576.
+  There you should see something in the default world.
+Trying zooming 8x or more.
+The plane is shown in light blue; the edges of othogonal planes are shown in even lighter blue.